dbt-labs/docs.getdbt.com/website/blog/2023-12-20-partner-integration-guide.md

     - **Example** &mdash; In your Business Intelligence tool, stakeholders select from tables that a dbt model created.
 You show the last time the model passed its tests/last run to show that the tables are current and can be trusted.
 For details on what you could pull and how to do this, refer to [What's the latest state of each model](/docs/dbt-cloud-apis/discovery-use-cases-and-examples#whats-the-latest-state-of-each-model).
     - **Integration points** &mdash; Discovery API
 - dbt Model Documentation
-    - **Desired Action:** You wish to interpolate dbt Project Information, including model descriptions, column descriptions, etc.
+    - **Desired action** &mdash; You want to interpolate the dbt project Information, including model descriptions, column descriptions, etc.
     - **Example:** You want to extract out the dbt model description so that you can display and help the stakeholder understand what they are selecting from.
 This way, the creators can easily pass on the information without updating another system.
 [This is what you could pull and how to do this.](https://docs.getdbt.com/docs/dbt-cloud-apis/discovery-use-cases-and-examples#what-does-this-dataset-and-its-columns-mean)
     - **Integration Points:** Discovery API